 While the class is scheduled to meet once a week, it is a three hour class.
-We will normally meet together only on Wednesdays from 2:30 until 3:50.
-During this time you will report on the progress of your projects, discuss problems you have encountered, present your proposals and discuss the readings.
+We will normally meet together only on Wednesdays from 2:30 until 4:00 (not 3:50).
+During this time you will report on the progress of your projects, discuss problems you have encountered, present your proposals, distribute study questions and discuss the readings.
 When we are presenting surveys and proposals, we may need to run somewhat longer than 4:00.
 This will occur at most a couple of times in the semester with plenty of warning, so it should be possible to make arrangements with whatever late afternoon commitments you have.
-In addition each of you will meet with your project advisor (either me or Charlie) for about 1/2 hour each week to discuss the details of your project.
+In addition each of you will meet with your for about 1/2 hour each week to discuss the details of your project.
+Finally, in the weeks surrounding the discussion you are to lead, you will need to arrange to meet with me to review your study questions and synopses.